Table of Contents

 Definition of Salpingitis

 Salpingitis is an infection that causes inflammation of the fallopian tubes.
-Salpingitis can also mean pelvic inflammatory disease (PID) which refers to an infection of the female reproductive organs.
+Salpingitis is a form of pelvic inflammatory disease (PID) which refers to an infection of the female reproductive organs.
 Some patients with pelvic inflammatory disease might not have salpingitis since PID is used to refer to many diseases in the female genital tract.

 Epidemiology of Salpingitis